spatialillusions/geographiclib-mgrs/README.md

 ## Verification

 The output from this library has been verified against the test data from Geotrans.
-In the same way as Geotrans we verify that points calculated from MGRS should be within one tenth of a second, and MGRS calculated from points should be within one meter.

-This is much stricter testing than proj4js mgrs, that compares that the calculated result is within 0.0000015 from the result that Geotrans has calculated.

-So even if you can see in the test results that it logs some coordinates as faild, it is just a fraction of coordinates that fails compared to Geotrans.
+We use the same verification method as Geotrans and any descipances are because of rounding errors in the input data.

-The library is also verified aginst output from GeographicLib C++ (TO BE DONE).
+The library is a straight port of GeographicLib from C++ to Javascript and provides the same results as GeographicLib C++.

 ## GeographicLib

-Original GeographicLib can be found at:
+Original GeographicLib by Charles Karney can be found at:

 https://geographiclib.sourceforge.io/